 Antique shop in the Medina

-You can get some good deals on antiques in the Medina, but you really have to know what your looking for.Continue to 15 of 24 below.
+You can get some good deals on antiques in the Medina, but you really have to know what you're looking for.Continue to 11 of 15 below.

 Courtyard of the Riad Kniza

 The Riad Kniza is a wonderful place to stay in Marrakech.
 It is a very friendly, family run Riad in a great location.The owners are very helpful and staff are extremely personable.
 The room prices are at the higher end of the scale, but the water and fruits are complimentary, and the breakfast is delicious on the rooftop terrace.
 A really classy place to stay.Continue to 12 of 15 below.

 12 of 15